 What Causes BPPV?

 Inside your inner ear, there is a series of canals filled with fluid.
 These vestibular canals are at different angles.
-When your head is moved, the rolling of the fluid inside these vestibular canals tells the brain exactly how far, how fast and in what direction your head is moving.
+When your head is moved, the liquid rolling inside these vestibular canals tells the brain exactly how far, how fast and in what direction your head is moving.

 BPPV is caused by little ‘ear rocks’ or otoconia (calcium carbonate crystals) within the vestibular canals.

-Usually, these crystals are held in special reservoirs within other structures of the inner ear (saccule and utricle).
+Usually, these crystals are held in unique reservoirs within other inner ear structures (saccule and utricle).
 It is thought that injury or degeneration of the utricle may allow the ‘ear rocks’ to dislodge and escape into the balance organ and interfere with your vestibular system.